[SEO Genre Page] [Hero-Img] Yoga

 What is a Hatha yoga class like?

-A class will usually be labelled as Hatha yoga when it doesn’t fit the description of one of the more specialised and stylised classes such as Iyengar, Bikram, Ashtanga, Vinyasa or Power Yoga.
+A class will usually be labelled as Hatha yoga when it doesn’t fit the description of one of the more specialised and stylised classes such as Iyengar, Bikram, Ashtanga, Vinyasa, or Power Yoga.
 The class structure and intensity is set by each individual teacher, following a loose structure of a gentle warm-up, moving through physical postures, and finally a meditation or relaxation session in these cases.

 Who should practice Hatha yoga?